 - [a] A midterm paper, worth 40% of the final grade, in which each student identifies, discusses and assesses, from the required course readings, the major causes of violent global conflict, war and terrorism within and between states.
 In other words, according to our readings, what are the major causes of violent conflict?(10-15 double-spaced pages [i.e., 250-300 words per page]).
-(NOTE: This is a pillar 2 analysis.)
-Due 19 March 2012. - [b] A final paper, also worth 40% of the final grade, in which each student (1) analyzes a complex violent conflict and (2) provides recommendations on how, according to the required course readings, it should be handled by the international community (10-15 double-spaced pages [i.e., 250-300 words per page]).
-(NOTE: This is a pillar 1-2-3 analysis.)
-Due 7 May 2012.
+(NOTE: This is, within the 3 pillar framework (3PF) (see below), primarily a pillar 2 analysis.)
+Due 29 October 2012. - [b] A final paper, also worth 40% of the final grade, in which each student (1) analyzes a complex violent conflict and (2) provides recommendations on how, according to the required course readings, it should be handled by the international community (10-15 double-spaced pages [i.e., 250-300 words per page]).
+(NOTE: This is a pillar 1-3 analysis.)
+Due 10 December 2012.

-NOTE: Since these two (2) papers are meant, among other things, to demonstrate that students have been in the course, the papers should contain appropriate references to course concepts and the corresponding readings.
+VERY IMPORTANT: Since these two (2) papers are meant, among other things, to demonstrate that students have been in the course, the papers should contain appropriate references to course concepts and the corresponding readings.
 For further clarification -- including about the GMU Honor Code (e.g., avoiding any hint of plagiarism at all costs) -- please feel free to consult with the instructor.

-- [c] Student presentations: Each student will be invited to lead a discussion on one or more chapters from the readings by Clemens; Hewitt, Wilkenfeld, and Gurr; Ramsbotham, Woodhouse and Miall; Sandole (2007); and/or Sandole (2010)(see "Required Readings," below).
+[c] Student presentations: Each student will be invited to lead a discussion on one or more chapters from the readings by Clemens; Hewitt, Wilkenfeld, and Gurr; Ramsbotham, Woodhouse and Miall; Sandole (1999), Chapter 6; Sandole (2002); Sandole (2007); and/or Sandole (2010) (see "Required Readings," below).
 In each case, the rest of the class will be expected to have read the same material to facilitate a rich discussion.
 Please consult with our course assistant about your preferences and the order and dates on which you want to make your presentations (which may be jointly given, involving more than one student per presentation).
 Presentations should be aimed at distilling from the readings their relevance to the themes of the midterm and final papers; e.g., the causes of violent conflict, with implications for dealing with them, including those resulting in terrorism.
-Students are also expected to participate in scenario development exercises (see below) (worth 20% of final grade). - Overall in-class participation will determine whether a "borderline" final grade of, for example, B+/A- remains in the B or A category. - 5.
-Office Hours: 10:00-10:30 pm following each class, either in the classroom or in the CAR Office, located at Robinson B365, or by appointment. - 6.
-Withdrawal: The last day to drop the course without any penalty is 31 January 2012.
+Students are also expected to participate in scenario development exercises (see below) (worth 20% of final grade).

+Overall in-class participation will determine whether a "borderline" final grade of, for example, B+/A- remains in the B or A category.

+- 5. Office Hours: 7:20-8:00 pm following each class, either in the classroom or in the CAR Office, located at Robinson B365, or by appointment. - 6.
+Withdrawal: The last day to drop the course without any penalty is 28 September 2012.